 Throstlenest Avenue, Wigan WN6

-Brick church in modern Romanesque style, by the prolific Catholic architect W.C.
+A brick church in modern Romanesque style, by the prolific Catholic architect W.C.
 Mangan.
-The architectural effect is somewhat marred by the unfinished appearance of the main west front.

 Architect: W. C. Mangan